shepkeira/Job-Scraper/README.md

 ## The Code
 Exploring the codebase?
 Here is an explanation of some of the code:

-data this folder contains old data in txt, json, and pngs.
-Using in the inital creation of this project

 backupdatabase.sql contains all current data that can be loaded into the database

 datbase.py contains code for setting up the database, and connecting to it